ulbqb/relayer/docs/tiger-theta-demo.md

 While the relayer is under active development, it is meant primarily as a learning tool to better understand the Inter-Blockchain Communication (IBC) protocol.
-In that vein, the following lbmsim-gaia demonstrates the core functionality which will remain even after the changes:
+In that vein, the following tiger-theta demonstrates the core functionality which will remain even after the changes:

 ```bash